Its a secret

 • Review the Issuance of Conditional Certificates of Occupancy Guidelines and related checklist for more information about the application submission, review and approval process.

-• Are the units all market rate?
+• Are the project units all market rate?
 If not, how many ADU/IZ units are there and how/when will they be sold?
+Will a different sales team be handling these sales?
+Will those sales count toward the developer’s financing requirements, if any?

 • Do you cap investor purchases?
 If so, what's the cap?
 How many investor units are sold todate?

-• Did your developer request and receive a pre-sales requirement waiver?
+• What percentage of sales, if any, must be achieved to deliver units?
+Did the developer request and receive an FNMA pre-sales requirement waiver? (*Confirm the developer’s response with the project’s preferred lender, also.
+You may get different replies!)
 Confirm the number of units already sold that qualify for the pre-sale requirement.
-Will the sales team provide updates on this as requested?
+Will the sales team provide written updates on this as requested?

-• If it's necessary to lower prices to spur sales pace, will my contract sales price be adjusted down commensurately?
+• If it’s necessary to lower prices to spur sales pace, will existing contract sales prices be adjusted down commensurately, or other compensation be provided?

-• Are there any environmental, supply chain, financing, approval or other issues that could delay construction?
+• Are there any environmental, supply chain, financing, approval or other issues now affecting materials delivery and/or construction?
+If so, will they alter the delivery timeline?

-• What is the contractual maximum amount of time the developer has to complete the project and deliver units?
+• What is the contractual period the developer has to complete the project and to deliver units?
 Are those deadlines different from one another?